Somatomedin C, IGF-I, IGFI, IGF1, IGF-IA MGF.

 Investigators began studying the effects of biological substances on cells and tissues outside the body when IGFs were discovered.
-The name is self explanatory in the fact that IGF performs insulin actions in some tissues, but is less potent than insulin at decreasing blood sugar.
+The name is self explanatory in the fact that IGF performs INS actions in some tissues, but is less potent than INS at decreasing blood sugar.
 Its fundamental action is to stimulate growth, whether that be within the epidermal growth factor or the nerve growth factor.

 What’s The Difference Between IGF-1 And IGF-2?

 The IGF-1 concentration will increase during childhood and hit peak during puberty, but will then decrease afterwards, as does the hormone secretion itself.
-It has been proven that children and adults with a deficiency of the growth hormone have low serum IGF-1 concentrations when put in comparison with others in the same age range.
+It has been proven that children and adults with a deficiency of the GH have low serum IGF-1 concentrations when put in comparison with others in the same age range.
 Patients who have conditions like acromegaly have been shown to have increased serum IGF-1 concentrations.
-The production of IGF-2 is less dependent on the secretion of growth hormone than IGF-1, and is much less important for stimulating linear growth.
+The production of IGF-2 is less dependent on the secretion of GH than IGF-1, and is much less important for stimulating linear growth.